Supritha-Amudhu/SocketProgramming/README.md

 7. IP and port number validates and you are now ready to chat.

 Steps to option 7 - Exit:
-1. In a terminal window, compile and run server.c.
+1. In a terminal window, compile and run Server.c.
-2. In a new terminal window, compile and run main.c.
+2. In a new terminal window, compile and run Client.c.
 3. Select option 0.
 4. Enter Username and password.
 Wait for validation.
 5. After validation, choose option 7.